 How to serve struffoli

-Create a wreath shape: Place a large cup or bowl upside down on a large serving platter.
+Create a wreath: Spray the outside of a straight-sided water glass or bowl and place it upside down in the center of a large serving platter.
 Place the honey-drenched struffoli all around this “centerpiece.”
-Then, remove it and you have the shape of a wreath.
+Then, remove it, and you have the shape of a wreath.
 Complete the festive look with garnishings.

 Festive garnishings